learn-co-curriculum/dsc-logistic-regression-in-scikit-learn-lab/README.md

-# Logistic Regression in SciKit Learn - Lab
+# Logistic Regression in sci-kit learn - Lab

 ## Introduction

-In this lab, we are going to fit a logistic regression model to a dataset concerning heart disease.
-Whether or not a patient has heart disease is indicated in the final column labelled 'target'.
+In this lab, you are going to fit a logistic regression model to a dataset concerning heart disease.
+Whether or not a patient has heart disease is indicated in the final column labeled 'target'.
 1 is for positive for heart disease while 0 indicates no heart disease.

 ## Objectives
 You will be able to:

-* Understand and implement logistic regression
+* Implement logistic regression in sci-kit learn
-* Compare testing and training errors
+* Form conclusions about the performance of a model

 ## Let's get started!